openid/fapi/fapi-2_0-security-profile.md

 **NOTE 3**:
 This document is structured to support a variety of grants to be used with the general requirements above.
-For example the client credentials grant or the FAPI CIBA grant.
+For example the client credentials grant or the FAPI CIBA grant [@FAPICIBA].
 Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis.

 **NOTE 4**:
 Clock skew is a cause of many interoperability issues.
 Even a few hundred milliseconds of clock